mozilla/dxr/docs/source/development.rst

 DXR divides into 2 halves:

-1. The indexer, :program:`dxr-build.py`, is a batch job which analyzes code and builds on-disk indices.
+1. The indexer, :program:`dxr index`, is a batch job which analyzes code and builds on-disk indices.

    The indexer hosts various plugins which handle everything from syntax